Sea kayaking challenges, white water thrills or tranquil river canoeing – you set your pace in Western Australia

 In contrast, the Murchison River in Kalbarri National Park will lead you through a spectacular 400-million-year-old outback landscape of rugged red rock gorges and curious rock formations.
 Go kayaking or canoeing here between July and October and you’ll also be treated to one of the world’s most striking displays of wildflowers.

 Catch the white water rafting action

-For the biggest rush of all, be sure to head for the Avon River in August, when it plays host to the famous annual international white water rafting event – the Avon Descent.
-Test your skill, or watch hundreds of participants tackle the gruelling 133-kilometre course from Northam to Perth.
+For the biggest rush of all, be sure to head for the Avon River in August, when it plays host to the annual paddle craft and power dinghy event – the Avon Descent.
+Test your skill, or watch hundreds of participants tackle the gruelling 124-kilometre course from Northam to Perth.

 Good winter rains also bring white water rafting thrills to the Murray River, near Dwellingup, and the Collie River, at Collie.
 Amateurs and pros will enjoy the drops, waterfalls and grade 2 to 3 rapids.

 Sea kayaking gets you closer to the amazing marine life of WA and the wonders of its World Heritage listed marine parks.
 Float over the pristine coral gardens and aquamarine lagoons of Ningaloo Reef, spotting turtles, rays and a rainbow of tropical fish.
 Paddle with friendly dolphins and the world’s largest population of dugongs in Shark Bay Or meet the world’s smallest penguin and rare Australian sea lions on a sea kayaking trip to Penguin Island, near Rockingham.